TommyMandex/timestomper/readme.md

 # Timestomper

 This app converts timestamps in text files, line-by-line.
 It was made to combat the non-standardised date/time fields tools output.
+Pull requests welcome!

 Give it an input file (\-\-infile) and the format type of dates and/or times in that file (\-\-search), then an output format (\-\-replace).